Long-term or chronic pain is difficult to bear. The combination of persistent pain and clinical depression makes things extremely challenging.

 As a result, the pain becomes more intense and you have less resilience to deal with it.
 Keeping active to alleviate stress becomes a daunting task.

 Chronic pain sufferers who also experience depression have been studied in relation to individuals who suffer from simply chronic pain.
 Those that possess both have stated:

 ● The ability to shape their own destiny is diminished

 ● More negative methods of dealing with stress

 Oftentimes, treatment for both chronic pain and depression is administered simultaneously.
 Both can be enhanced by certain drugs.

 A person’s entire life can be altered by the presence of chronic pain and despair.
 Therefore, a comprehensive therapy plan takes into account all the ways in which you’ve been impacted.

-It stands to reason that there would be some degree of treatment overlap between the two illnesses given their close relationship.
+It stands to reason that there would be some degree of chronic pain treatment overlap between the two illnesses given their close relationship.

 Will Antidepressants Work for Both?

 Certain antidepressants are commonly used to treat both chronic pain and depression since they can involve the same neurons and neurotransmitters.
 Many antidepressants have been shown to lessen the intensity of felt pain.